esengie/fpl-exploration-tool/README.md

-This a pretty much work-in-progress.
+# This pretty much a work-in-progress.

 The project is aimed at defining dependently typed languages via specifying their inference and reduction rules.